Rohit-shopasky/hyperledger-fabric-ecommerce-blockchain/README.md

     $ ./reboot_ecom_network.sh

-   That all.
-This network is development mode.
+   Thats all.
+This network is in development mode.
 Please do not use it in Production.